Bristol Farms

 Bristol Farms is an upscale grocery store chain in California, United States.
-Founded in Los Angeles County, Bristol Farms operates 19 stores: 13 as Bristol Farms locations and 6 branded as Lazy Acres Markets throughout Southern California.
-The company is currently owned by Good Food Holdings.
+Founded in Los Angeles County, Bristol Farms operates 14 stores throughout Southern California: The company is currently owned by Good Food Holdings.

 History

 Early history

 Bristol Farms opened its first store in 1982 in Rolling Hills Estates, California.
 The company was started by Irv Gronsky and Mike Burbank, who had worked together for almost twenty years in the food industry.
 Their vision was to combine the service and food quality of a corner grocer, butcher, and baker with the theatre of Harrods in London.
 The first store was an overwhelming success.

 The company went on to add stores in California.
 In June 1999, they acquired a famous landmark, the Chalet Gourmet in West Hollywood, California.

 Albertsons era

 In September 2004, Bristol Farms was purchased by Albertsons, Inc.

-In October 2005, Bristol Farms purchased Santa Barbara-based Lazy Acres.
+In October 2005, Bristol Farms purchased Santa Barbara–based Lazy Acres.
 Independently owned, the Lazy Acres store was sold to Bristol Farms allegedly as a defensive move against Whole Foods' pending arrival in Santa Barbara.
 This was Bristol Farms' first location in Santa Barbara.
 The 28000 sqft Lazy Acres store itself continues to operate under its original format.
 The Bristol Farms name does not appear on Lazy Acres signage or advertisements.
-The Long Beach Bristol Farms was converted into a second Lazy Acres in November 2012.

 In 2006, Bristol Farms opened its doors at the newly expanded Westfield San Francisco Centre in downtown San Francisco.
 The San Francisco site covered over half of the concourse in the mall's lower level.
 This location closed on January 27, 2017, leaving Bristol Farms without a location in Northern California.

 Four former Albertsons locations have been converted into Bristol Farms: one in San Diego's La Jolla neighborhood (originally a Big Bear market), the second in Palm Desert (originally a Lucky), a third location in Los Angeles' Westchester neighborhood (which had also been a Lucky), and a fourth in Santa Monica.